FAQ's &

 APRIL:

-Tryouts start in mid April again.
+The team finishes a couple school commitments: 8th Grade Visit days is one where we perform at an assembly.
+Tryouts start in mid April/May again.
 We will have clinic prior but the dates are TBD.